GiovanniDw/dating-app/readme.md

    - `API_KEY` - To use the search for games function you can get a free API key at [https://api.igdb.com](https://api.igdb.com)

-The `.env` file wil look something like this:
+The `.env` file could look something like this:

 ```
 PORT="XXXX"